 One’s initial reaction when driving into Georgetown might be, “Where the *bleep* am I?”
 But then you start to notice things: amidst the sprawling warehouses, an oasis of humanity.
 Around the area of Airport Way and Corson Avenue begins a strip of businesses that are as funky as they are hidden.
 To the south and west lies the residential area, containing modest homes and apartment buildings.

 Activities and Attractions

 If you’re not hungry or thirsty, hit up Mix lounge for live music, Georgetown Records for tunes that can go home with you, or hit up one of the many antique stores or art galleries for some eye candy.
+Check out Georgetown Trailer Park Mall, a lot full of vintage trailers selling goods ranging from eccentric to nostalgic – open every Friday-Sunday.
 The most daring can go to School of Acrobatics and New Circus Arts (SANCA) to learn the art of the flying trapeze or tumbling.